nathanfaucett/file_path/README.md

-file_path
+filePath
 =======

-node.js file path utils for the browser and node.js
+file path utils for the browser and node.js